 Tsearch is the time required to search the target cell which depends on whether the target cell is already known when the handover command is received by the UE.

-- If the target cell is a known intra-frequency cell, Tsearch = 0 ms. If the target cell is an unknown intra-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = N*Trs ms, where N = 8.
+- If the target cell is a known intra-frequency cell, Tsearch = 0 ms. If the target cell is an unknown intra-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = N*Trs ms.

 - If the target cell is a known inter-frequency cell, then